KlickyMao/emqx-enterprise-docs-en/config.rst

 EMQ X Cluster Communication
 ----------------------------

-EMQ X supports Scalable RPC architecture,the data channel and the cluster control channel are separated to improve the cluster reliability and performance:
+EMQ X supports Scalable RPC architecture, the data channel and the cluster control channel are separated to improve the cluster reliability and performance:

 .. code-block:: properties